openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	cout << "Blue channel:" << myGreen.b << endl;
 	cout << "Alpha channel:" << myGreen.a << endl;

-	// You can also set the red, green, blue and alpha channels like this: ofColor myYellow;
+	// We can also set the red, green, blue and alpha channels like this: ofColor myYellow;
 	myYellow.r = 255;
 	myYellow.b = 0;
 	myYellow.g = 255;
 	myYellow.a = 255;

-Now, let's say that instead of just using an orange or a red color for our circle brush, what if we want to pick a random color in-between orange and red?  `ofColor` has a solution for using what is called [linear interpolation](http://en.wikipedia.org/wiki/Linear_interpolation "Wiki for Linear Interpolation").
-Replace your `ofSetColor` line of code with these four lines:

-**[Note: explain lerp for the math averse and explain the syntax]**
+Now, if we wanted to make our brush fierier, we would want to draw using random colors that are in-between orange and red.
+Intuitively, we know what an in-between color is, but we need to specify it mathematically in our code.  `ofColor` gives us that mathematical in-betweenness using something called "[linear interpolation](http://en.wikipedia.org/wiki/Linear_interpolation "Wiki for Linear Interpolation")." with a function called [`getLerped(...)`](http://www.openframeworks.cc/documentation/types/ofColor.html#show_getLerped "getLerped Documentation Page").

+**[point to math section for lerp]**

+`getLerped(...)` is a class method of `ofColor`, so we call it using an instance of `ofColor` like this: `myFirstColor.getLerped(mySecondColor, 0.3)`.
+We pass in two arguments, an 'ofColor' and a `float` value between `0.0` and `1.0`.
+The function returns a new `ofColor` that is between the two specified colors, and the `float` determines how close the new color is to our original color.
+A `float` of `0.0` will return a color that is 0% of the way from our first color to our second color, while a `float` of `1.0` will return a color that is 100% of the way from our first color to our second color.

+We can put that to use in our `draw()` function by replace our current `ofSetColor` code with these four lines:

 	ofColor myOrange(255, 132, 0, alpha);
 	ofColor myRed(255, 6, 0, alpha);
 	ofColor inBetween = myOrange.getLerped(myRed, ofRandom(1.0));
 	ofSetColor(inBetween);

-Maybe we aren't a fan of circles?
+Maybe circles are just too symmetric?
 We can turn our circle into an ellipse using:

 	float scaledWidth = radius * ofRandom(0.8, 1.2);
 	float scaledHeight = radius * ofRandom(0.8, 1.2);
 	ofEllipse(mouseX+xOffset, mouseY+yOffset, scaledWidth, scaledHeight);

-What if we use outlines instead of solid shapes by inserting `ofNoFill()` into our circle brush code?
-If we do that, let's try increasing our `alpha` to 10 and lowering our `radiusStepSize` to 1.
+What about outlines?
+We can inserting `ofNoFill()` into our circle brush code.
+Try increasing our `alpha` to 10 and lowering our `radiusStepSize` to 1.
 Don't forget that if we start using `ofNoFill()` in our circle brush, we should add `ofFill()` to our rectangle brush!

 ![Circle Squiggle Brush](images/intrographics_circlesquiggles.png "Results of using the circle brush without fill")

-**[Note: opportunity to explain push/pop style]**

-**[Note: if there is time, extension with using an exponential decay for circle radius]**

-**[Note: Why does the hue break when using alpha == 1?]**
+#### 1.2.4 Star Line Brush ####

 Rectangles, check.
 Circle and ellipses, check.
 What about lines?
 We're all familiar with an asterisk, right?
 We are going to create a brush that draws a bunch of lines that all intersect at their midpoints to create something similar to an asterisk.
-Done correctly, this should look like a twinkling star.
+It will look like a frozen twinkling star.

 The code we've learned so far is almost all that we need to create this brush.
 We will draw a set of randomly sized lines that extend out from the mouse position in random directions.
 If we want our brush to look a bit more "twinkly" we can make it brightest in the center and fade towards the periphery.
 Let's add the following to the line brush section of the `draw()` function: